Thank you so much my friend. And thank you for stopping by. Be and stay blessed!!

 Five different acts were passed: (1) the Corporation Act of 1661 excluded all Dissenters from local government; (2) the Act of Uniformity in 1662 required all ministers to use The Book of Common Prayer as a format for their services.
 It was this act that drove 2,000 preachers from their pulpits in a single day; (3) the Conventicle Act of 1664, aimed primarily at Baptists, forbade religious meetings by Dissenters; (4) the Five Mile Act of 1665 prohibited dissenting ministers from coming within five miles of any city or town in which they had ministered; and (5) the Test Act of 1673 excluded Catholics from civil and military positions.

-Baptists, Catholics, Quakers, Presbyterians, and Congregationalists all found themselves again under the lash.
-In the jail.
-At the stake.
+Baptists, Catholics, Quakers, Presbyterians, and Congregationalists all found themselves again under the lash in jail or at the stake.
 So much for religious liberty.

 We don’t want any of you to be discouraged by all these troubles.
 (1 Thessalonians 3:3)